Rays vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have played as the favorite in seven of their past 10 games and have gone 3-4 in those contests.
+- Over the past 10 games, the Rays have been named underdog just one time and left with a loss in that contest.

-- In their last 10 games with a total, the Rays and their opponents are 4-6-0 when it comes to hitting the over.
+- When it comes to the over/under, the Rays and their opponents are 3-7-0 in their last 10 games.

-- The Rays have a record of 1-1-0 ATS over their last 10 games.
+- The Rays have a 1-1-0 record against the spread over their past 10 contests (oddsmakers set runlines in two of those games).

 Rays Betting Records & Stats

-- The Rays have an implied moneyline win probability of 55.6% in this contest.
+- The moneyline set for this matchup implies the Rays have a 46.5% chance of coming away with a victory in the contest.

-- Tampa Bay has played in 96 games with over/under set, and have combined with opponents to go over the total 53 times (53-39-4).
+- So far this season, Tampa Bay and its opponents have hit the over in 53 of its 97 games with a total.

-- The Rays have collected a 10-7-0 record against the spread this season (covering 58.8% of the time).
+- The Rays have posted a record of 10-7-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!